darabigdata/IDWBotswana/CHALLENGE-3/README.md

 ## Simple Music Classification

+We've provided dictionaries of features for a selection of different artists in the two folders [data_5band]() and [data_5and25band]() so if you just want to skip straight to the machine learning you can ignore Step 1 & Step 2 and go immediately to Step 3.
+However, if you want to extract features for your own favourite artists (using your own music library) we've also provided some example code to show you how.
+The code is set up to look for all the audio files (.mp3, .mp4, .m4a etc.) for a particular artist/band in the same directory, but you can alter that if you need to.

 ### Step 1.
 Load in some music

 Extracting features from audio can be a time consuming process.
 If you want to speed things up you can parallelize your python!
 First you probably want to find out how many cores you can parallelize over: